proycon/codemetapy/README.rst

 https://codemeta.github.io.
 In particular, new users might want to start with the User Guide, while those looking to learn more about JSON-LD and consuming existing codemeta files should see the Developer Guide.

+For Python packages, codemetapy uses ``importlib.metadata`` (Python 3.8+) or its backported variant (for older Python versions) to read the metadata of installed packages.
+It should therefore be compatible irregardless of whether you specified in your metadata in ``setup.py``, ``setup.cfg``, ``pyproject.toml`` or using any other backend.

+Moreover, CodeMetaPy also supports conversions from other package types, such as debian packages (APT) (but this is limited).
+For R, see `codemetar <https://github.com/ropensci/codemetar>`_ instead.

+One of the most notable features of this tool is that it allows chaining to successively update metadata based on multiple sources.

 Installation
 ----------------